sixty-north/added-value/README.rst

 Added Value
 ===========

-A Sphinx extension for embedded representations of Python object values into documentation.
+A Sphinx extension for embedded *values* of Python object values into documentation as text, lists or tables.

-Added-value allows the *values* of Python objects to be incorporated into documentation.
-This is achieved by adding new roles and directives which refer to Python objects in the code being documented, much in the same way as the standard autodoc and autosummary extensions work.
+This is achieved by adding new roles and directives which refer to Python objects which contain the values to be represented.
+The extension provides roles for embedded single and lists of values, and a sophisticated directive for rendering complex data structures like lists of dictionaries as tables.

 Status
 ======